Test Yourself –

 The content below is primarily designed to help students revise for the AQA A level sociology paper 2, families and households option.

 Feminists have been central in criticising gender roles associated with the traditional nuclear family, especially since the 1950s.
 They have argued the nuclear family has traditionally performed two key functions which oppressed women:

-b) socialising women into accepting the “housewife” role as the only possible/acceptable role for a women.
-Indeed it was the only way to be feminine/to be a woman.
-Essentially, feminists viewed the function of the family as a breeding ground where patriarchal values were learned by an individual, which in turn created a patriarchal society.
+Essentially, feminists viewed the function of the family as a breeding ground where patriarchal values were learned by individuals, which in turn created a patriarchal society.

 For the purposes of teaching A-level sociology Feminism is usually to be split (simplified) into three distinct branches: Liberal Feminists, Marxist Feminists and Radical Feminists.
 They differ significantly over the extent to which they believe that the family is still patriarchal and in what the underlying causes of the existence of patriarchy might be.
 Remember – all the theories below are discussing the “nuclear” family.

 (See also –A Marxist Feminist Perspective on the Family for more depth.)

 Marxist feminists argue the main cause of women’s oppression in the family is not men, but capitalism.
 They argue that women’s oppression performs several functions for Capitalism.

 Ansley argues women absorb the anger that would otherwise be directed at capitalism.
 Ansley argues women’s male partners are inevitably frustrated by the exploitation they experience at work and women are the victims of this, including domestic violence.

 Ansley famously referred to women as ‘the takers of shit‘ within the nuclear family under capitalism.

 Laurie Penny argues that neoliberal capitalism has encouraged women to seek self-empowerment and freedom through consumerism (by buying high heals and overt expressions of sexuality, for example).